Muterra/doc-golix/spec.md

+**Shameless plug:** We're dangerously low on funding and are [on IndieGoGo](https://www.indiegogo.com/projects/ethyr-modern-encrypted-email) through 12 Feb 2016 with a proof-of-concept Muse application.

-**WARNING:** This is a draft document dated 11 December 2015.
+**WARNING:** This is a draft document dated 18 January 2016.
 It is under review and is definitely **not finalized!** If you'd like to stay updated, consider joining our [mailing list](https://www.muterra.io/mailing-signup.html).

-**SPECIAL WARNING:** This should not be implemented in a production environment until subjected to security reviews.
+**SPECIAL WARNING:** This should not be used for private data in a production environment until subjected to a third-party audit.
+Until that time, consider all Muse-stored information to be fully public.

 **NOTE:** This is a purely implementation document.
 For design discussion, see our [design document](/design_philosophy.md).
 For technical discussion, see our [whitepaper](/whitepaper.md).
 For security discussion, stay tuned for a detailed threat model and state-based analysis.